Pape Abou Cissé: Olympiacos

 In 2017, he joined Olympiacos as a pre-contract signing.
 On 14 October 2017, he scored his first goal with Olympiacos, after an assist from Kostas Fortounis in a 4–3 away win against Panionios.
 Benfica were reportedly interested in signing the player in the January 2018 transfer window.

-Cissé scored an injury-time equaliser for Olympiacos against Panathiniakos in the first derby of the 2018–19 Superleague Greece season.
+Cissé scored an injury-time equaliser for Olympiacos against Panathiniakos in the first derby of the 2018–19 Super League Greece season.
 He was included in UEFA's Europa League Breakthrough Team for 2018: the citation described him as having a "towering presence in the Olympiacos back line, allied to deceptive pace and a great awareness [and] also a threat from set pieces."

 On 12 February 2020, Cissé scored a quick-fire double to quash Lamia's stubborn challenge and secure Olympiacos' qualification to the Greek Cup semi-finals, in a thrilling 3–2 home win game.
 Later that month, on 27 February, he scored with a stooping header from a corner-kick, when French international Mathieu Valbuena curling over a dangerous delivery into the heart of the Arsenal's penalty area in a glorious 2–1 away win in London for the Europa League round of 32, 2nd leg.
 He has been included in the Europa League Team of the Week.